top of page

 Sunday 20th April, Darjeeling, West Bengal, 2045 MASL

 It's taken me around 48 hours to get here.
-I took a somewhat cicuitous route - Dunsborough, Perth, Melbourne, Delhi, Bagdogra, Darjeerling.
+I took a somewhat circuitous route - Dunsborough, Perth, Melbourne, Delhi, Bagdogra, Darjeerling.
 Various forms of transport - bus, plane, car.
 Hitchless, apart from a few confusing and slightly stressful moments at Delhi airport this morning when the computer took exception to my booking and wouldn't issue me a boarding pass for while.
 And I lost a few hours sleep in that 48, but, hey, you're dead a long time, and I'll make it up tonight in any case.

 But here I am in Darjeeling, and how good is this??

 I'll start with Elphie the Elephant in the foyer of the Lalit Hotel in central Delhi.
-The caption reads "Elphie our mascot dressed in rainbow colours, welcomes all, irrespective of caste, creed, colour, relegion or sexual orientation.
+The caption reads "Elphie our mascot dressed in rainbow colours, welcomes all, irrespective of caste, creed, colour, religion or sexual orientation.
 Wishing you Good Health, Harmony and Happiness".
 How good is that in this rather troubled world?

 The ticket/boarding pass fiasco at the airport resulted in me sitting in Premium Economy.
 Here's breakfast: